keatontaylor/alexa-actions/README.md

 ---

-Alexa Actions is a custom skill that coupled with the [Alexa Media Player](https://github.com/custom-components/alexa_media_player/) custom component allows for actionable notificaitons to your Alexa device from Home Assistant.
+Alexa Actions is a custom skill that coupled with the [Alexa Media Player](https://github.com/custom-components/alexa_media_player/) custom component allows for actionable notifications to your Alexa device from Home Assistant.

 ### Getting Started
 To get started, head over to the [Alexa Actions Wiki](https://github.com/keatontaylor/alexa-actions/wiki).